vim-scripts/GoldenView.Vim/README.md

     Author        : Zhao Cai
     EMail         : caizhaoff@gmail.com
     URL           : http://zhaocai.github.io/GoldenView.Vim/
-    Version       : 1.2.0
+    Version       : 1.2.2
     Date Created  : Tue 18 Sep 2012 05:23:13 PM EDT
     Last Modified : Wed 17 Apr 2013 09:52:45 PM EDT
     ------------- - -----------------------------------------------

-The initial motive for [GoldenView][GoldenView] comes from the frustration of using other vim plugins to autoresize split windows.
-The idea is deadly simple and very useful: **resize the focused window to a proper size.** However, in practice, many hiccups makes **autoresizing** not a smooth experience.
+The initial motive for [GoldenView][GoldenView] comes from the frustration of using other vim plugins to auto-resize split windows.
+The idea is deadly simple and very useful: **resize the focused window to a proper size.** However, in practice, many hiccups makes **auto-resizing** not a smooth experience.
 Below are a list of issues [GoldenView][GoldenView] attempts to solve:

-First and the most important one, autoresizing should play nicely with existing plugins like `tagbar`, `vimfiler`, `unite`, `VOoM`, `quickfix`, `undotree`, `gundo`, etc. These windows should manage there own window size.
+First and the most important one, auto-resizing should play nicely with existing plugins like `tagbar`, `vimfiler`, `unite`, `VOoM`, `quickfix`, `undotree`, `gundo`, etc. These windows should manage there own window size.

-Second, autoresizing should take care of **the other windows** too.
+Second, auto-resizing should take care of **the other windows** too.
 Resizing the focused window may cause the other windows become too small.
-When you have 4+ split windows, autoresizing may just make a mess out of it.
+When you have 4+ split windows, auto-resizing may just make a mess out of it.

 ![GoldView Screencast]( http://dl.dropboxusercontent.com/u/1897501/Screencasts/GoldenView.gif )